cch1/drcfg/README.md

 drcfg also creates a .metadata zookeeper node under the defined node containing any metadata (hopefully, including a doc string as described below).
-This metadata map is visible in adminsuite and is intended to help explain the significance of the variables without requiring an admin user to go hunting through code to see how it is used.

 ### drcfg usage

-For basic usage, the calling app simply needs to use drcfg's def>- macro to def the atom that will hold the config value and provide a default.
-The atom name is automatically prepended with the *ns* value when used in this way.
+For basic usage, the calling app simply needs to use drcfg's `def>-` macro to def the ZRef that will hold the config value and provide a default.
+The atom name is automatically prepended with the `*ns*` value when used in this way.

 If a corresponding node is found in zookeeper, the application's atom will reflect the value from this node.
-If no existing node exists, then a new node is created for the variable and the default value is stored there.
-In this case, the application's atom will reflect the default value.
+If no existing node exists, then a new node is created for the variable and the default value is stored there..

-A watch is applied to the node so that if the zookeeper value is updated while the application that referenced it is still running, the application's atom will be automatically updated to reflect the new value.
+A watch is applied to the node so that if the zookeeper value is updated while the application that referenced it is still running, the application's ZRef will be automatically updated to reflect the new value.

+ZRefs can be updated in the same fashion as Clojure's own atom.
+Updates are written *synchronously* to the cluster.

 ### drcfg sample code

 ```
 (ns (your project)
-  (:use [roomkey.drcfg :as drcfg]))
+  (:require [roomkey.drcfg :as drcfg]))

 ;; basic usage (with optional validation)
 (drcfg/def>- yourvariable "default-value" :validator string?
 	:meta {:doc "Description of your variable here.
 Should be descriptive
 enough to allow an ops user to know what your variable does when they
 see it in adminsuite."})

 ;; immediately after the def>-, your variable has the default value
 @yourvariable
 ;; returns=> "default-value"

 ;; hosts is a comma separated list of zookeeper hosts including port
 ;; or 'localhost:2181' for local dev.
 The calling application
 ;; will typically get it from the ZK_HOSTS environment variable
 (defn- zk-connect! []
 	(when-let [hosts (or (System/getProperty "ZK_HOSTS")
                        (get (System/getenv) "ZK_HOSTS")
                        (System/getProperty "PARAM2")
                        (get {:development "localhost:2181"} (stage/stage)))]
     (drcfg/connect! hosts)))

 ;; dereferencing your variable provides the latest value.
 Note that
 ;; while def>- and connect! return immediately, it can take a second
 ;; or so for the linked variables to have the zookeeper value
 @yourvariable
 ;; returns=> "whatever-value-was-in-zookeeper" or "default-value" if
 ;; this is a new node

- ;; if you need to update the value stored in zookeeper, use 'drset!'
+;; if you need to update the value stored in zookeeper, use conventional
+;; clojure commands for updating an atom (swap!, reset!, compare-and-set!)
- ;; after connecting. drset! requires the namespaced path (e.g.
+;; after connecting.
- ;; '/your.namespace/yourvariable' to the variable instead of just the
- ;; variable name.
-You can use drcfg/ns-path to generate this assuming
- ;; you are updating a variable within your own namespace.
-The
- ;; rationale here is to allow updates of variables in other
- ;; namespaces.
- (drcfg/drset! (drcfg/ns-path 'yourvariable') "new-value")

 ;; within a second or two after an update, all atoms referencing that
 ;; value, across the distributed environment should be updated
 @yourvariable
 ;; returns=> "new-value"

- ;; there is an alternative usage pattern in which you use a returned
- ;; atom instead of passing one in yourself.
-This can be useful in
- ;; 'let' scenarios, but it is important to note that in this case,
- ;; you must use the namespaced path (e.g.
- ;; '/your.namespace/yourvariable') or wrap your variable name in a
- ;; call to ns-path
- (let [yourlocalvar (drcfg/>- (drcfg/ns-path 'yourvariable)' "default-value"
-                              :validator string?)]
- 	(println @yourlocalvar))

 ```
 ### avoiding incessant logging from curator and zookeeper

 Zookeeper really, really wants your requests to zookeeper to get where